-The Games developed in Victorian times after the Highland clearances, when many highlanders came south to Glasgow and other parts, and many more made their way to America and Canada.
+The Highland Games developed in Victorian times after the Highland clearances, when many highlanders came south to Glasgow and other parts of the country, and many more made their way to America, Canada, and many other countries around the world.

 In their original form the Games revolved around sport and athletic competitions, which remain an integral part of the events, symbolised by the caber toss, designed to build the muscle.
-The massing of the pipe bands is probably what people remember most, but pipes and drums are not the only music to be heard.
+The massing of the pipe bands is probably what people remember most, but pipes and drums are not the only music to be heard at a gathering.

 Nearly all the games feature a range of piping and drumming competitions, caber tossing, highland dancing, athletic events, and individual pipers and drummers.
 With great fun and the great food (and drink) that’s usually on offer, combined with the grandeur of the Scottish scenery, the Games are a ‘must-see’ visitor attraction.